ooaklee/ghatd/external/observability/CONFIGURATION.md

 ## Export cadence and shutdown budgets

 Environment durations below are integer **milliseconds**, not Go duration strings such as `5s`.
-Use positive values within the supported integer-duration range.
-Avoid whitespace and do not rely on malformed values falling back to a default.
+GHATD accepts positive values through 2147483647 milliseconds.
+Whitespace, zero, negative, malformed and larger values fail validation before an upstream parser can fall back or report their contents.

 | Variable | Default | Controls |
 | --- | --- | --- |